 Her South African destinations include Cape Town, where she will visit the hospital where Dr. Christiaan Barnard performed the world’s first successful heart transplant and where now, almost 50 years later, another surgeon performs controversial kidney transplants on matched HIV positive donors and recipients.

 Schriger’s travels will also include visits to breast milk banks and blood donation organizations.

 An accomplished photographer, Schriger also plans to “experiment with journalism, poetry and fiction as I convey my discoveries to a wider audience.”

-Tags: blood donations body parts central america organ transplants Watson Fellowship
+Tags: Africa blood donations body parts central america India organ transplants Psychology Watson Fellowship

 Leave a Reply